Page Updated: February 2019

 The WMV Option

 If you are using PAL settings, you can also create a HD WMV video for YouTube very easily.
-Just select ‘Format: Windows Media’ and “Preset HDV 720p 25 High Quality” .
+Just select ‘Format: Windows Media’ and select the most appropriate preset (the one that most closely matches your video footage) .
 The video quality will be almost as good as the MP4 file and can play more easily on different versions of Windows Media Player.
-You don’t need to change any values (but if you are using CS3, make sure the deinterlace option is checked–under ‘source’ in the top left corner of the screen).
-If you are working with NTSC you can try selecting the above settings and changing the frame rate to 29.97.
-I haven’t tried this option yet, but it should be OK.
+You don’t need to change any values (but if you are still using CS3, make sure the deinterlace option is checked).

 If you have any more information about exporting for YouTube, please let me know.
 This page is intended for newbies.
 If there is anything that isn’t clear, let me know so I can improve the page.